2017 NCAA Tournament: Bubble Teams That Are Doomed Ahead Of Selection Sunday [Opinion]

 Here’s one rather important thing to keep in mind: The Trojans have already taken down the Bruins once this season.
 For all it’s worth, they are also riding a three-game winning streak.

 If you are a believer of Lunardi’s bracket (why wouldn’t you be, because the man is a bracketology genius), then you are likely feeling pretty good about where USC stands.
-As of right now, the Trojans would get one of the last four bye spots — according to Lunardi, of course.
+As of right now, the Trojans would get one of the last four bye spots, according to Lunardi, of course.

 If they lose against UCLA, which is expected by many, then who knows where the Trojans will stand.